How To Find New Guitar Tones

 Want a more Voxy tone?
 Then crank the mid control on the amp.
-The same is true if you want get to that hollow tone that is perfect for funky single note line – just select both pick-ups (or the “middle” position on a Strat).
+If you’re trying to get a more hollow tone for funky single note line – just select both pickups (or the “middle” position on a Strat).

 If you wanted a jazzier tone, then turn up the bass and back off the treble control.

 More twang?
 Back off the bass and pump up both the mid and treble controls, while switching to the bridge pick-up.